robertbraeutigam/scan/README.md

 for communications between devices.
 Devices are identified, addressed based on static cryptographic keys instead of hardware addresses and communicate point to point using a packet-based protocol.

-The Logical Layer abstracts the packet-based protocol of the Network, which is limited in size, and replaces it with a simple messages based protocol, which supports unlimited length messages, even multiple parallel unlimited length messages from or to the same device.
+The Logical Layer abstracts the packet-based protocol of the Network, and replaces it with a simple, but powerful messages based protocol, which supports unlimited length messages, even multiple parallel unlimited length messages from or to the same device.

-All devices have a uniform interface, which mainly consist of these categories:
+The Application Layer adds a uniform quasi-request-response based interface, which mainly consist of these categories:

-* Data.
-Specification, generation or consumption of individual data points.
+* Data emitted by devices.
+These are changes in state of the device.
 * Controls.
-Specification and invocation of controls that may change the device's state.
+Invocations of these can change the state of the device.
 * Wiring.
 Dynamic description of the relationships between data and controls.

 SCAN is designed to work in a distributed fashion.
 All devices are potentially